Amy-L-Adams/kakariki/SNPCalling_AA.md

 # SNP calling

-*From here to alignment, things need to be done in different foldewrs for different runs*
+*From here to alignment, things need to be done in different folders for different runs*

 First, I create a folder for the source files and folders to run Stacks, raw (which will contain the trimmed data) and samples.